The Federal Reserve is Stuck No Matter What. Prepare Accordingly NOW

 It’s quite difficult to keep track of the forecasts and predictions for the number of rate cuts that the Federal will decide by a certain date.
 Admittedly, I’m not interested in gambling on this race horse.
 Although, whether the Fed cuts rates or not may be an easier subject to forecast.
 As mentioned previously, the rest of the world is truly struggling with their own domestic economies with recession, capital leaving and inflation despite lower rates.
 The Fed, again is also interested in preserving the global economy rather than just the US economy and therefore may step in to reduce rates for the sake of the world’s economies.
 That is, they will seek to ease the pain of those economies to keep capital “at home” in efforts to slow the burn.

 The reduction of interest rates in the US would likely signal to all investors that trouble has hit a tipping point (or will) and markets would crash, to which, we would have another cycle of markets going to the sky.
 Previously in history, when the Fed has dropped rates the Nasdaq had soared higher.
-It’s worth that Janet Yellen had met with Japanese and British governments/bankers recently.
+It’s worth saying that Janet Yellen had met with Japanese and British governments/bankers recently.

 Once again, we’re dealing with an onslaught of money leaving bond markets (because rates are lower) to find a new home in assets such as the stock market, commodities and gold.
 The increase in asset prices, would eventually trickle down to the average consumer to mean costs of goods become increasingly out of reach.